 psssst…. are you already bummed by this BIG responsibility?
 Here is a site I love to use to fabricate an itinerary: Inspirock

 If you didn’t like Inspirock, stick with Google Maps!
 Instead of just saving places, you can select in your places menu ‘maps’ and create your own route map!
 Add all stops and even sightseeing spots.
 Now you get everything on a single map.
-Use different labels and colors here too (for example accomodation – restaurant – attraction – stations -…)
+Use different labels and colours here too (for example accommodation – restaurant – attraction – stations -…)

 Living online is great!
 But you don’t always have the WIFI available.
 For bigger trips I like to make pocket itinerary travel books, I can teach you how here!
 Oh my God Jessica, stop being so planning obsessed already